saeednj/misc/README.md

 misc
 ====

 Small scripts, projects and snippets
+Some codes here are old projects and just added for keeping a collection of them